-37.2 At Overdale Junior School, key staff members and DSL's have attended our LSCPB's Early Help and Early Help Assessment Training, and our staff are prepared to identify any children who may benefit from Early Help. (signpost/refer accordingly).
+37.2 At Overdale Junior School, key staff members including the DSL/DDSLs have attended our LSCPB's Early Help and Early Help Assessment Training, and our staff are prepared to identify any children who may benefit from Early Help. (signpost/refer accordingly).

-38 Bullying and Safeguarding
+38. Bullying and Safeguarding

-38.1 The Law - Some forms of bullying are illegal and should be reported to the police.
+38.1 The Law (Bullying at school: The law - GOV.UK (www.gov.uk)) - Some forms of bullying are illegal and should be reported to the police.
 These include:

 - violence or assault

 - theft

 - repeated harassment or intimidation, for example name calling, threats and abusive phone calls, emails or text messages.

-- hate crimes.
+- hate crimes and,